paintparty/get-rich/README.md

 - Simple and intuitive hiccup-like markup syntax.

-- Sensible templates for callouts such as errors, warnings, success, etc.
+- Sensible templates for callouts warning and error callouts.

 <br>